by Amy Scholten, MPH

 Hypoxemia is a low level of oxygen in the blood.
-It decreases the amount of oxygen that reaches organs like the heart, kidney, and brain.
+It lowers the amount of oxygen that reaches organs like the heart, kidney, and brain.
 It can be mild or severe.
 When severe it can affect heart and brain function.

 Hypoxemia may be caused by:

-Things that may raise your risk of hypoxemia include:
+Things that raise the risk of hypoxemia are:

-You will be asked about your symptoms and health history.
+The doctor will ask about symptoms and past health.
 A physical exam will be done.
-Some signs like blue-ish nails or skin suggest low oxygen levels.
+Some signs like blue-ish nails or skin may mean low oxygen levels.

-Breathing tests may also be done to see how well your lungs are working.
+Breathing tests may also be done to check how well the lungs work.

 The goal is to raise oxygen levels in the blood.
 Some may need emergency care right away.
-Other may need a change in their care plan.
+Others may need a change in their care plan.

 The main treatment will be oxygen therapy.
-Oxygen may be delivered through a mask or a tube just under the nose.
-It will increase the amount of oxygen that passes into your lungs.
-It will then improve the amount of oxygen in your blood.
+Oxygen may be given through a mask or a tube just under the nose.
 Oxygen may be needed:

 American Lung Association